katroienko/katroienko/README.md

 <div style="font-size: 10px; line-height:1.4">
 🐾 Pet Shop — Online Store-modern full-stack e-commerce project built from scratch with full frontend + backend integration.

-## 🔹 Problem
-Most educational e-commerce projects are limited to static pages or primitive filtering.
-As a result, users cannot quickly find the right product, and employers have difficulty evaluating the developer’s real skill level.
-## 🔹 Solution
 I created **Pet Shop** — an online store with a real-world feature set.
 I built **Pet Shop** — a full-stack e-commerce project designed not just to work, but to **deliver long-term business value**.

 ### 🚀 Key Features & Business Value